 World’s first moldable glue!
 Sugru Moldable Glue was made soft like your are working on a dough which can be molded into any shape you want.
 Although you have to do the molding within 30mins.
 Its flexibility is great, after 24 hours, it becomes a silicon rubber.
 You can fix it on wires that needs to bend.
 It is also water proof and can withstand long exposure to the sun.
 Basically, it has a lot of uses, from fixing your shoes up to your DIY projects.

-I tried it on one of my hiking shoes top seal some holes, it works well in any extreme conditions such as getting dirty and wet from the mud, water didn’t get through as the seal was really shut, after a long day of hike, it didn’t fell off which was very nice making it my list of best glue for shoes.
+I tried it on one of my hiking shoes top seal some holes, it works well in any extreme conditions such as getting dirty and wet from the mud, water didn’t get through as the seal was really shut, after a long day of hike, it didn’t fell off which was very nice.

 How to Apply Sugru Moldable Glue